Get news? 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 2001 | 2000 | 1999 | 1998 | 1997 | About | Contact Want to help?

 15:15-15:45 Coffee break

-15:45-16:30 Control and forwarding plane separation on an open-source router Olof Hagsand Virtual Machine timekeeping Glauber Costa
+15:45-16:30 Control and forwarding plane separation on an open-source router slides Olof Hagsand Virtual Machine timekeeping slides Glauber Costa

-16:30-17:15 Elliptics network - a distributed hash table, design and implementation Evgeniy Polyakov KVM on Server Class PowerPC Alexander Graf
+16:30-17:15 Elliptics network - a distributed hash table, design and implementation slides Evgeniy Polyakov KVM on Server Class PowerPC slides Alexander Graf

-17:15-18:00 Scalability Layer hits the Internet Stack Martin Sustrik megasas: An efficient SCSI HBA emulation for KVM/Qemu Hannes Reinecke
+17:15-18:00 Scalability Layer hits the Internet Stack slides Martin Sustrik megasas: An efficient SCSI HBA emulation for KVM/Qemu slides Hannes Reinecke

 Technical Sessions, Day 2: Friday, 2010/09/24